Meroje/documentation-en/source/install/common_problems.rst

 Symptoms
 --------

-* After install wizard, when you try to access to back-office, your browser send you a page saying "Forbidden"
+* After install wizard, when you try to access to back-office, your browser send you a page saying ``Forbidden``

 This problem exists for Web hoster ``Infomaniak.ch``

 Workaround
 ----------

-Try to modify :file:`.htaccess` file.
+Edit :file:`.htaccess` file.
 Change this line:

 .. code-block:: apache